corgikit/pancake-document/hiring/become-a-chef/community-manager-ptbr.md

 * Monitor the community from quantitative perspectives.&#x20;
   * Focus on gauging sentiment around the project, using social listening tools to monitor feedback and engagement.&#x20;
 * Keep up to date with industry trends.&#x20;
-* Collaborate closely with our extensive team and the community admins to nurture — PancakeSwap's amazing global community.
+* Collaborate closely with our extensive team and the community admins to nurture — ZexdexApp's amazing global community.

 ### Requirements&#x20;